Get In Contact

-The bathrooms are the only indoor/enclosed spaces on site which will be accessible to guests.
-We are currently limiting the maximum number of bookings to eleven sets of households or “support bubbles”, on the basis that we have eleven bathrooms.
+We are currently limiting the maximum number of bookings to eleven sets of households, on the basis that we have eleven self-contained bathrooms.
 Each set of guests from a single household/support bubble will be assigned one specific bathroom for their exclusive use during their stay.
-Deep cleans of all bathrooms will of course be carried out between bookings and frequent checks will also be carried out throughout the day.
+Deep cleans of all bathrooms will of course be carried out between bookings and checks will also be carried out throughout the day.
 However, Flesk Water Camping is a very small family-run business and we physically cannot deep-clean each bathroom every time it has been used, so we are asking you to be vigilant and sanitise all touch points before leaving the bathroom.
 We are providing each bathroom with a multi-purpose sanitiser and we ask that EVERYONE takes some blue paper towel before entering the bathrooms so that they can wipe down all contact points before leaving.
 If we discover that this is not being done then regrettably, we will be left with no alternative but to ask any guests failing to comply to leave.

-If you have your own sanitiser and paper towels then please bring it with you – and use it!
-We do have enough in stock to manage, but we simply cannot rely on there being a constant and regular supply as there has been significant demand for it – and supply chains do breakdown!
+If you have your own sanitiser then feel free to bring it with you – and use it!
+We do have enough in stock to manage but after last year’s panic-buying, we simply cannot rely on there being a constant and regular supply as there has been significant demand for it – and supply chains do break down!